Printing patent

 The printing patent or printing privilege was a precursor of modern copyright.
 It was an exclusive right to print a work or a class of works.

 History

 Origins

 The earliest recorded printing privilege dates from 1469, giving John of Speyer a five-year monopoly on all printing in Venice.
-In 1495, the Republic granted another monopoly on all Greek works to Aldus Manutius as a reward for his investments in a Greek font for Aldine Press.
+In 1495, the Republic granted another monopoly, for a fixed period,on all Greek works to Aldus Manutius as a reward for his investments in a Greek font for Aldine Press.

 Printing privileges in France

 In France, the royal Code de la librairie of 1723 codified existing practice.
 It stated that there was no property in ideas or texts.
 Ideas, it was argued, were a gift from God, revealed through the writer.
 God's first representative, the French king had the exclusive right to determine what could be printed by whom.
 Only members of the royal guild of publishers could apply for a "printing privilege", a permission and an exclusive right to print a work.
 Authors wishing to see their manuscript printed had no choice but to sell it to guild members.
 Most printing privileges were owned by the guild and automatically renewed over generations.
 In 1789, the National Assembly created by the French Revolution brought an end to all royal privileges.